facial-nerve-dysfunction-lyme-disease

 Related Posts

-6 thoughts on “Facial Nerve Dysfunction After Lyme Disease and Steroid Treatment”
+6 thoughts on “Facial Nerve Dysfunction After Lyme Disease: What Persists”

 1. I had Bell’s palsy, and tongue and jaw spasms, along with burning mouth, tooth, and gum pain.
 I finally realized I have trigeminal neuralgia.
 This is about 3 years after getting bitten by a black-legged deer tick, and contracting Lyme disease.